-If you’re not sure WooCommerce is right for you, see how it compares with our top free ecommerce website platforms.
+If you’re not sure WooCommerce is right for you, see how it compares with our top free ecommerce website builders.

-A majority of WooCommerce user reviews online say that it is the perfect ecommerce plugin for WordPress.
-It is easy to install and provides updates often.
-Most negative feedback, however, centers around how setting it up can be challenging for those that do not know custom coding or building websites.
-Reviews also say that while WooCommerce is free, its plugins can get expensive.
+The majority of WooCommerce reviews online note that it is the perfect ecommerce plugin for WordPress.
+It is easy to install and often provides updates.
+However, most negative feedback centers around how setting it up can be challenging for those who do not know about custom coding or building websites.
+WooCommerce users also say that while the plugin is free, its add-ons can get expensive.